Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 The diagnosis is usually based on a physical examination.

-Pressure sores occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other hard object.
-They tend to occur over or between bony areas where pressure on skin can be concentrated, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.
+Pressure sores occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other object.
+The most common places pressure sores occur are where bone is close to the skin, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.

 Pressure sores lengthen the time spent in hospitals or nursing homes.
-Pressure sores can be life threatening if they are untreated or if underlying health conditions prevent them from healing.
+They can be life threatening if they are untreated or if underlying health conditions prevent them from healing.

 Causes that contribute to the development of pressure sores include